abutlabs/zk-jam-service/zk-proof-testing-plan.md

 ## Overview

-This document tracks the evolution of `my-jam-service` from a minimal demo into a functional ZK proof verification service running on JAM (Join-Accumulate Machine).
+This document tracks the evolution of `zk-jam-service` from a minimal demo into a functional ZK proof verification service running on JAM (Join-Accumulate Machine).

 **Current Status:** Phase 2 Complete - Hash verification working end-to-end with web dashboard.